pingcap/docs/v3.0/reference/tools/data-migration/upgrade.md

 > **Note:**
 >
 >  When you upgrade DM to the 1.0.1 version, you must make sure that all DM cluster components (dmctl, DM-master, and DM-worker) are upgraded.
->
-> For this particular upgrade operation, it is not supported to just upgrade a part of the components.
+Do not upgrade only a part of the components.
 Otherwise, an error might occur.

 ## Upgrade to v1.0.0-10-geb2889c9 (1.0 GA)